- MBBS500 - Introduction to Scientific Communication

 Credit Hours: 4

 A study of chemistry, pharmacodynamic actions, mechanisms of action, absorption, distribution, metabolism, elimination, adverse effects, interactions and toxic effects of drugs currently used in therapeutics.
 Three to five hours lecture, one to four hours discussion per week.
 Must be taken in sequence.
-No prerequisite required.
+Prerequisites: MBBS 577 and MBBS 550A.

 Credit Hours: 4